cabraile/Mapless-MCL-ROS/README.md

 Ubuntu
 -------

-If you intend on running this project in a docker container, skip to the docker section.
-On the other hand, you can still peek the dockerfiles (under `./docker`) for guidance on the setup.

 **GPU**
 - Unfortunately, this project **REQUIRES** GPU for running the YOLO detection.
 Make sure you have the NVIDIA drivers installed and CUDA.
 We used the `cudatoolkit=11.3` in our tests.